-If you’re currently experiencing pain from the arthritis, use isometric exercises to strengthen your muscles by tensing them without moving joints.
+If you’re currently experiencing pain from the arthritis, use isometric exercises to strengthen your muscles by tensing them without moving your joints.

-Whether or not you have arthritis, aerobic exercise is good for your heart.
+Regardless of whether you have arthritis, aerobic exercise is good for your heart.
 It improves general health and raises energy levels.

 There are lots of fun ways to get aerobic exercise, such as: